 11.)
 Experience the Semana Santa

-Parts of Seville come to a complete standstill during holy week, with it being a really unique time to explore the city.
+Parts of Seville come to a complete standstill during the holy week, with it being a really unique time to explore the city.
 Head over and watch the parade through the streets that begin on Palm Sunday and end a week later.

 Whilst here, you’ll spot the traditional robes, pointed hats (a capirote) and sandals that Nazarenos wear in the procession.
 It’s a pretty unique thing to see and something that happens in a few places in Spain.